claudiuconstantin/forest-time-jekyll/about.md

 - to share what I know, what I do, and why I do
 - to learn how to consciously formulate problems and solutions thoroughly

-Therefore during composing, simplicity and straight-to-the-point approach is preferred over elegance.
+Therefore during composing a post, simplicity and straight-to-the-point approach is preferred over elegance.
 Raw facts, commands and steps in guidance may play.

 ## Under the hood